The hidden tunnel at Clingmans Dome that’s becoming a tourist attraction in its own right

 IN THIS ARTICLE

-The hidden tunnel at Clingmans Dome
+The hidden tunnel at Kuwohi

-There’s an old tunnel near Clingmans Dome, but it’s not exactly “under” it.
+There’s an old tunnel near Kuwohi, but it’s not exactly “under” it.
 You won’t readily find this old hiker’s tunnel on Google Maps.
 It’s a former hiker’s underpass that’s gone by many names as years have passed including Thomas Divide Tunnel, Thomas Ridge Tunnel, Old Mule Tunnel and simply The Hiker’s Tunnel.
 It was constructed in the mid to late 1930s by a group of young men known as the Civilian Conservation Corps.

 The tunnel is made of locally sourced stone and features an ornate archway on either side of the road.
 The completion of Clingmans Dome Road required rerouting the trail.
 One option could have been rerouting the trail to cross Clingmans Dome Road on the roadbed.
 However, engineers decided to build the tunnel under the road.
 Alternatively, the Association also speculates that the tunnel may have been constructed for equestrian use.
 Some records show that it was used as a mule trail.